Posted on Sun Feb 10th, 2019 @ 12:04am by

-All the while, he was hoping to calm himself and shift his eyes way, lest I not be able to avoid that ‘special hell.’
+All thise while, he was hoping to calm himself and shift his eyes way, lest he would not be able to avoid that ‘special hell.’

 “OK then, Cap’n,” she pulled her bag closer and got out a folding pouch that held six red injecting ampules in addition to four yellow and four blue ones.

-She handed him a red one, “I want you to inject just a quarter of this at the furthest you think it went in, then lift the dressing away and inject another quarter at the opening, another quarter at the leg wound and whatever’s left, on both sides of the cut on my breast.”
+She handed him a red one, “I want you to inject just a quarter of this at the furthest you think it went in, then lift the dressing away and inject another quarter at the opening, another quarter at the leg wound and what ever’s left, on both sides of the cut on my boob.”

 He injected the first portion at the top edge of her mons, to which she winced and exclaimed, “Shit!
 I didn’t think it was that far in.”

-Then I quickly pulled the dressing away and did the same at the wound opening, then her leg and then the one at her breast and ribs.
+Then he quickly pulled the dressing away and did the same at the wound opening, then her leg and then the one at her breast and ribs.

 He ran a strip of tape across the top of the dressing, then across the bottom, coming tantalizingly close to her fun parts, but tore his eyes away and back to the task at hand, finishing up with a pair of vertical strips.